 Summer and Summer Online Combined

-A student may enroll in a maximum of 16 combined hours (residential and online) during the summer.
+A student may enroll in a combination of online courses and residential courses during the summer.
+A maximum of 16 combined hours (residential and online) is permitted during the summer.

 Extension of Incomplete

-Students choosing the pass/no-pass option will receive a standard grade from the professor, but this grade will be converted to a “P” or “NP" for the updated grade report and transcript.
-Grades of “A,” “B,” or “C," will be converted to a pass grade; grades of “D” or “F" will be converted to the no-pass grade.
-Credits taken under the pass/no-pass option will not be counted in the GPA.
-The pass/no-pass option may not be chosen to fulfill major, concentration, cognate, minor or general education requirements.
+Students choosing the pass/no-pass option receive a standard grade from the instructor, but this grade is converted to a “P” or “NP” grade on the grade report and transcript.
+Grades of “A,” “B,” or “C” are converted to a pass grade; grades of “D” or “F” are converted to the no-pass grade.
+Credits taken under the pass/no-pass option are not counted in the GPA.
+The pass/no-pass option may not be chosen to fulfill general education requirements or requirements for a major, minor, concentration, or cognate.

-Normally, regular class attendance as outlined in the syllabus is required to maintain an audit on the transcript.
-A student who formally withdraws from an audit course by memo from the instructor to the Registrar’s Office before the last day of class shall have that course deleted from the transcript.
-If a student does not withdraw and does not meet audit requirements for the course, a “no pass" will be recorded on the transcript.
+Normally, regular class attendance as outlined in the syllabus is required to receive an audit on the transcript.
+A student who withdraws from an audit course by requesting that the instructor send a memo to the Registrar’s Office before the last day of class shall have that course deleted from the transcript.
+If a student does not withdraw and does not meet audit requirements as determined by the instructor for the course, a “no pass” grade is recorded on the transcript.

 President's List and Provost's List

-- The Provost’s List recognizes students who carry at least 12.0 units for credit in a semester, exclusive of pass/no-pass courses, and who attain a grade-point average of 3.500 or better with no grade below “C.”
+- The Provost’s honor roll recognizes undergraduate students who are enrolled in full-time hours per the above policy, exclusive of pass/no-pass courses, and who attain a grade point average of 3.50 or higher with no grade below “C.”

-- The President’s List recognizes students who carry at least 12.0 units for credit in a semester, exclusive of pass/no-pass courses, and who attain a grade-point average of 4.000.
+- The President’s honor roll recognizes undergraduate students who are enrolled in full-time hours per the above policy, exclusive of pass/no-pass courses, and who attain a grade point average of 4.00.